What Is Bird Nesting in MIG Welding?

 mig welding maintenance practices

-• Regularly inspect and clean the welding liner to prevent debris buildup.
+• Inspect and clean the welding liner to prevent dust and metal shavings from building up.

 How Bird Nesting Impacts Welding Quality and Efficiency